gl-inet/docs-iot/docs/thread_board_router/gl-s20/gl-s20_tool_app.md

 <img src="https://static.gl-inet.com/docs/iot/en/app_guide/app_eng_guide/wifi_advanced.jpeg" alt="home" style="zoom:67%;" />

-- **Lock BSSID**: View the BSSID of the same SSID in the currently scanned Wi-Fi, and connect to the corresponding Wi-Fi by selecting the specified BSSID.
+- **Lock BSSID**: If this option is enabled, the device will only connect to the Access Point (AP) corresponding to the BSSID you selected when switching to a network using this SSID.
 - **Manually Set a static IP**: Set a static IP address to enter the IP address, subnet mask, and gateway in the corresponding input fields.

 **Note:** The device supports saving up to three Wi-Fi configurations.